Kwame Nkrumah University of Science and Technology: Television

 TEK TV is the official television station of the university.

 Awards and recognition

+In 2023, the university was ranked by Times Higher Education as the number destination for quality education globally.
+This recognition was in alignment the Sustainable Development Goals (SDG 4).

 In November 2019, KNUST was ranked as the best university in Ghana and West Africa by U.S. News & World Report and still holds the record in 2020.
 It was also ranked 14th in Africa and 706th in the world, with a global score of 42.4.

 KNUST was the first university in West Africa to have won the 2018, 2019 and 2020 Pan African Universities Debate Championship consecutively.
 KNUST is the first university in Ghana to win the Ghana national rounds of the Philip C. Jessup International Law Moot Court Competition.
 The university has also won the Philip C. Jessup International Law Moot Court Competition a record three consecutive times.
 In December 2020 KNUST became the first university in Africa to have won the Pan African Universities Debating Championship for 3 consecutive times.

+Department of Food Science and Technology

+In December 2024, the West Africa Competitiveness Programme (WACOMP), through UNIDO and EU funding, enabled KNUST's Food Science and Technology Laboratory to become the first public university in Ghana accredited with ISO/IEC 17025:2017, providing SMEs with reliable food testing services.